St-Costa/Bachelor-thesis-translated---Gaussian-processes-and-Windkessel-model/README.md

 # Gaussian Processes Thesis (Translated)

-This README serves as a notice regarding the translation of the thesis from Italian to English.
+This README serves as a notice regarding the translation of the bachelor's thesis from Italian to English.

 ## PDF files
 [Thesis EN](main.pdf)